 Professional career based salmon fishing advice about how to fish for salmon on bright light days.

 During bright light conditions in the early months of January, February & March when the river is still running cold from snow melt from the hills you should be targeting the top 3 feet of the water column and no deeper than that.
-Remember that the warmth of the sunlight on a salmon's dark back from a bright day during early Spring is the temperature trigger that gets salmon moving.
+Remember that the warmth of the sunlight on a salmon's dark back from a bright day during early Spring is the temperature trigger that gets salmon active and on the move.
 When cold water running fish stop and can be caught they'll also be positioned high up in the warmer river thermals and not down deep in the colder water (contrary to popular belief).
-On the hydro dam fish ladder on the River Tummel in Pitlochry I've seen salmon holding high up in the early Spring cold water column during the early Spring months and then holding down deep near the bottom later on in the Spring.
+On the hydro dam fish ladder on the River Tummel in Pitlochry I've seen the hard evidence of salmon holding high up in the early Spring cold water column during the early Spring months with the sun on their backs and then holding down deep near the bottom later on in the Spring in the warmer water conditions.